rockgem/godot-maid/README.md

 # Current task list
 **Create an MVP similar to BoI**

-Project setup
-/root (git root)
-  /title0 (Godot root)
-    /assets (all graphics and audio assets)
-    /sprites
-    /game
-    /character
-    /stage
-    /ui
+All tasks below includes:
+- uses Godot 4.5

-All tasks below includes setting up gdscript, tscn scene file, assigning assets and integrating them together, with no runtime or compile errors.
-All scripts are modular for imports and extendable for modification, ie: if currently enemy can only chase and damage player by collission, we can add enemy shooting projectile to the current enemy gdscript.
+- setting up gdscript, tscn scene file, assigning assets and integrating them together
+- all scripts are modular for imports and extensible for modification, ie: if currently enemy can only chase and damage player by collission, we can add enemy shooting projectile to the current enemy gdscript.
+- setting up placeholder graphics and sprites
+- the project results in a godot 4.5 project with no runtime or compile errors.

 1. **Setup enemy - setup all behaviours similar to BoI enemy**
   - enemy state machine